build-on-aws/content/tutorials/practical-cloud-guide/understanding-identity-and-access-management-iam-from-the-ground-up/index.md

 - **Sid** - A statement ID is an optional identifier for the policy statement.
 Sids are descriptive names of a statement written in camel case.
 - **Principal** - a principal can be a person or a role that can request an operation on an AWS resource.
 - **Authentication** - AWS supports three kinds of authentication that allow principals to work with cloud resources.
-IAM users can authenticate by providing their account ID, a user name, and passwords.
-Federated users use an identity provider such as Amazon, Facebook, Google, or Microsoft Active Directory to log into AWS.
-You can login as the root user (not recommended) but you should use [multi-factor authentication (MFA)](https://aws.amazon.com/iam/features/mfa/) and temporary credentials to keep your account secure.
+    1. IAM users can authenticate by providing their account ID, a user name, and passwords.
+In addition, using MFA when signing in is best practice.
+    2. Federated users use an identity provider such as Amazon, Facebook, Google, or Microsoft Active Directory to log into AWS.
+    3. You can login as the root user (not recommended) but you should use multi-factor authentication and temporary credentials to keep your account secure.
-- **Request** -  when you use the AWS CLI, AWS Management Console, or AWS API, the output is a request.
-A request contains actions to be performed against resources.
-They also include who made the request (the principal), environment data such as an IP address, and resource data such as a tag.
+- **Request** -  when you use the AWS CLI, AWS Management Console, or AWS API an AWS API call is sent to a service.
+The API call or request contains actions to be performed against resources.
+The request context includes: who made the request (the principal), environment data such as an IP address, and resource data such as a tag.
 - **Resources** - a resource is an object within a service, for example a bucket is a resource in S3.
 - **Actions** - actions are what you can do with a resource and the type of action is defined by a resource.
 For example, S3 has a ```CreateBucket``` operation.